atripes/bloggo/_posts/2018-04-25-Tips-and-Tricks.md

 Press Enter.
 A blank line is needed between the Subject: field and the message body.

-Type 'This is a test message.'
+Type `This is a test message`.

-Type a period ('.').
+Type a period `.`.

-To disconnect from the SMTP server, type QUIT.
+To disconnect from the SMTP server, type `QUIT`.

-To close the Telnet session, type quit.
+To close the Telnet session, type `quit`.

 Don't forget about archive.org if the links are broken.